lrth06/editor-to-jsx/README.md

 ### Purpose
 This library serves to be a lightweight utiltiy to parse data from [Editor.js](https://github.com/codex-team/editor.js), it was developed as the need arose for the ability to utilize the ease of use of [Editor.js](https://github.com/codex-team/editor.js), alongside [React](https://github.com/facebook/react), or the ever-increasing benefits of [NextJS](https://github.com/vercel/next.js)

-Clean data output from [Editor.js](https://github.com/codex-team/editor.js) comnes in JSON form, with an exact formatting of
+Clean data output from [Editor.js](https://github.com/codex-team/editor.js) comes in JSON form, with an exact formatting of:
 ```json
 {
     "time":1618024997507,